Loading...

 Seeds of Doubt

-How can I respond when someone dismisses my ideas without consideration?
+How should I respond when someone constantly doubts my word or intentions?